Approval of marine equipment

-In Europe, the fittings and materials used in ships sailing under the flags of the Members States of the European Union, EU, must comply with the Marine Equipment Directive 96/98/EC.
+In Europe, the fittings and materials used in ships sailing under the flags of the Members States of the European Union, EU, must comply with Directive 2014/90/EU on marine equipment and Commission Implementing Regulation 2017/306.
 The Directive's criteria relating to fire safety are based on the international SOLAS requirements (the International Convention for the Safety of Life at Sea) and IMO (International Maritime Organization) Fire Test Procedures Code 2010 (IMO Resolution MSC.307(88)).

-The Directive requires that a product is tested and type approved, and that production quality assurance is put in place.
+The Directive requires that a product is tested and type approved, and that conformity assessment procedure (quality assurance) is carried out.
 The products must bear an approval mark when placed on board a ship (a ship's wheel symbol).
 MRA Agreement (Mutual Recognition Agreements on marine equipment) between the United States and the European Union ensures that European wheel-marked products are approved in the United States and USCG-approved (United States Coast Guard) products in Europe.

-As a notified body complying with the Marine Equipment Directive, VTT Expert Services Ltd assists manufacturers in complying with the Directive.
+As a notified body complying with the Marine Equipment Directive, Eurofins Expert Services Oy assists manufacturers in complying with the Directive.

-Certifications and approvals issued by VTT Expert Services Ltd
+Certifications and approvals issued by Eurofins Expert Services Oy

 Regulations, classifications and testing methods

 Regulations relating to the fire safety of vessels are provided in Chapter II-2 of SOLAS, which contains structural fire class requirements according to use.
-Structures are divided into the following fire classes: A0, A15, A30 and A60 as well as B0 and B15.
+Structures are divided into the following fire classes: A-0, A-15, A-30 and A-60 as well as B-0 and B-15.
+The fire class is established by using the test methods required by Part 3 of 2010 FTP Code.
+Plastic pipes, classes L1, L2 and L3, used on ship are tested in accordance with IMO Resolution A.753(18).

 Accredited testing services for ships